Enhancing Cancer Diagnostics with AI

 Note: for Agents for Bedrock and Knowledge Bases for Bedrock, you are only charged for the models and vector databases you use, when applicable.

-On the other hand, SageMaker pricing is based on usage, however there is more complexity involved in it.
+On the other hand, SageMaker AI pricing is based on usage, however there is more complexity involved in it.
 Notebook instances are charged for the time they are up and jobs like training, processing and inference are also charged for the time that the selected instance was up and running.
 Idle notebook instances are also charged, but you can get rid of those charges by leveraging a Lifecycle Configuration with a script that shuts down notebook instances that are idle after a user-defined period of time.
 Model endpoints are also charged based on time they are available and their usage.

 To choose the right service for your own use-case, the following questions can serve as guidance: